lint-ai/syntaxnet-wrapper/README.md

 ```
 You should be able to use the wrapper from now.
 Instead of creating `config.yml` in the current folder, you can also expose it though the environment variable `SYNTAXNET_WRAPPER_CONFIG` or copying it in `/usr/share/syntaxnet_wrapper_config.yml`

+You can also use the `Dockerfile` provided that will install SyntaxNet itself and the wrapper

 ## How to use this wrapper

 **Two mode**